HOW TO PARTICIPATE?

-The iMammalia mobile app is very user-friendly, allowing users to record incidental observations of different species.
-Including photographs of the species or their signs, such as footprints, droppings, and food remains, makes record validation easier.
+The iMammalia mobile app has a very user-friendly design, allowing users to record incidental observations of different species.
+You can include photographs of the species or their signs, such as footprints, droppings, and food remains, which makes record validation easier.

-The MammalWeb application allows scientific citizens to easily upload all photos registered in camera traps, always respecting the confidentiality of their precise location.
+The MammalWeb application allows citizen scientists to easily upload all photos recorded by camera traps, while respecting the confidentiality of their precise location.
 Species are identified by citizens and experts, generating data of great scientific value.

-The MammalWeb application also allows participation by identifying photos from your own camera traps or collaborating by identifying photos from other regions or collaborators.
-You’ll be able to enjoy the many fantastic images uploaded by other participants.
-Don’t worry If you don’t have previous experience—in a very short time you will be able to identify most of the species captured by the app and other users will monitor and validate the photos you identify.
+The MammalWeb application also allows participation through identifying photos from your own camera traps or collaborating by identifying photos from other regions or collaborators, while enjoying fantastic photographs and images.
+Even if you don’t have previous experience, in a very short time you will be able to identify most of the species and other users will monitor and validate the photos you identify.